 Dr. Biology: What makes a good fossil?

-For me, I look at insects body fossils, that is the actual body insects themselves.
+For me, I look at insects' body fossils, that is the actual body insects themselves.
 What I want to see is something that's clearly preserved so that I can see the minute details is as complete as possible.
-Lot of fossils are mushed up, to use the scientific term, or incomplete because of the way the rocks split or whatever.
+A lot of fossils are mushed up, to use the scientific term, or incomplete because of the way the rocks split or whatever.